 His most recent book is What Blest Genius?: The Jubilee that Made Shakespeare (Norton, 2019), which tells the story of a chaotic and rain-soaked gathering in 1769 that established William Shakespeare's reputation as the greatest writer to have ever lived.
 What Blest Genius? was a New York Times Book Review “Editor’s Choice.”
 Reviewing it for The Sunday Times, Simon Callow wrote that Stott “has an uncommon gift for reporting on the past as if it had happened yesterday, and to him personally.”

-Stott is the recipient of fellowships from the British Academy, the Huntington Library, and the American Council on Education.
-In 2010-11, he was a Fellow at the New York Public Library's Cullman Center for Scholars and Writers.
+He is the recipient of fellowships from the British Academy, the Huntington Library, the American Council on Education, and the New York Public Library's Cullman Center for Scholars and Writers.
 He is Professor of English at the University of Southern California and lives in Los Angeles.